 New WHO study, how it reached conclusions

-WHO's new estimates published in Nature (I'll link them here) are among the most comprehensive ever for the first two years of the pandemic on a global scale.
-The "hunt" for hidden deaths was carried out by carefully calculating the deaths in excess of the "baselines" of expected mortality.
+The new WHO estimates published in Nature (I'll link them here) are among the most complete ever for the first two years of the pandemic on a global scale.
+The "hunt" for hidden deaths was carried out by extremely carefully calculating the excess deaths compared to the "baselines" of expected mortality.

-The research team led by the statistician William Msemburi, resulted in excess mortality in more than 200 countries and territories.
-Not an easy task, as only a minority of these countries (52%) had nationwide death data available for analysis.
-For other, often low-income countries, the team had to turn to local data sources or use data from other countries to estimate expected and excess mortality.
+The research team led by the statistician William Msemburi, has led to excess mortality in over 200 countries and territories.
+Not an easy task, as only a minority of these nations (52%) had nationwide death data available for analysis.
+For other, often low-income, countries, the team had to turn to local data sources or use data from other countries to estimate expected and excess mortality.

 The final estimate is that the pandemic has caused an excess of 14,83 million dead in 2020 and 2021, approximately three times the official number of covid-19 deaths in the same period.
-The 1918 flu pandemic killed between 25 million and 50 million people, it is the only one in the last 100 years to come close to this number.
-Among the countries analysed, there are few with data that is almost identical, or slightly different: most have "overstepped", in some cases even a lot.
+The 1918 influenza pandemic killed between 25 million and 50 million people, the only one in the last 100 years to come close to this number.
+Among the countries analysed, there are few with almost identical or slightly different data: most have "exceeded", in some cases even significantly.
 In the USA, for example, the estimate is over a million more deaths than the "official" ones.

 The excess number of deaths forces us to revise the balance sheet of our response to Covid

 What we are finding on the shoreline after this tsunami is bleak.
-With 4,47 million more deaths in 2020 and 10,36 million more deaths in 2021, the questions still open are more and more.
-First of all: the one on the contribution of vaccines.
+With 4,47 million more deaths in 2020 and 10,36 million more deaths in 2021, there are more and more questions still open.
+First of all: that on the supply of vaccines.
 Why were there more deaths in the year of vaccines than in the previous one?
 First of all, because in 2021 global lockdown policies were less stringent.
-Secondly, says Msemburi, it is true that many vaccines arrived in 2021, widely used in "rich" countries.
-They have probably helped to save many lives, avoiding even worse damage (net of the "adverse reactions" denounced by various critical voices, which should also be the subject of further investigations).
-However, access to these vaccines has been delayed, guilty, in many less developed parts of the world.
-And the emergence of new variants have caused even more serious or more easily transmissible diseases in some groups of the population.
+Secondly, says Msemburi, it is also true that many vaccines arrived in 2021, widely used in "rich" countries.
+They probably contributed to saving many lives, avoiding even worse damage (net of the "adverse reactions" reported by various critical voices, which should also be the subject of further in-depth analysis).
+However, access to these vaccines has been delayed, to blame, in many less developed parts of the world.
+And the emergence of new variants has caused even more serious or more easily transmissible diseases in some population groups.

 It does not end here